Non-Congregate Shelter Acquisition Program

 Voice of the People – 4611 N. Sheridan Road

-In May 2020, in the midst of the COVID-19 pandemic, Cornerstone published some ideas around what care in shelters should begin to change to.
-The idea was for there to be a Medically Integrated Shelter Model.
+In the midst of the COVID-19 pandemic, ideas around what care in shelters should be provided began to change to.
+The theory is for there to be a Medically Integrated Shelter Model.
 This isn’t a new idea for Cornerstone, but the pandemic gave the opportunity for more discussion to be had due to the increased and emergency medical needs.

 Below is an excerpt from that document, that was written specifically for adaptation at Cornerstone.